GorunovaMargarita/SalesForceTests/README.md

 # SalesForceTests
 This solution is a test framework for produc SalesForce.
-It has 3 layer architecture: buissness object of Sales Force, core with code that can be reused, and test for SalesForce.
+It has 3 layer architecture: business object of Sales Force, core with code that can be reused, and test for SalesForce.
 This solution was created by me during my c# automation testing learning in TeachMeSkills school.

 ## Authors